swatimaste00/E2B-Hands-On/README.md

 The following steps depicts the information flow across systems (in both the scenarios)

-(1) Event is triggered from Microsoft Azure and sent to SAP Event Mesh.
+(1) Event is triggered from Microsoft Azure and sent to SAP Integration Suite, Advanced Event Mesh.

-(2) Event-to-Business-Action framework(extension app) processor module's endpoint is subscribed to SAP Event Mesh, hence receives this event.
+(2) Event-to-Business-Action framework(extension app) processor module's endpoint is subscribed to SAP Integration Suite, Advanced Event Mesh, hence receives this event.

 (3) Event-to-Business-Action framework(extension app) processor module leverages the Business Rules capability of SAP Build Process Automation to derive business action (for example, Purchase Order Requisition creation in SAP S/4HANA system) based on certain characteristics of incoming event.

 (4), (5), (6) (7) and (8) Event-to-Business-Action framework (extension app) processor module triggers the defined action in the SAP S/4HANA system by using the SAP Destination Service and SAP Private Link Service.

-For more information, see [Set Up Connectivity Between SAP BTP and SAP S/4HANA Using SAP Private Link Service](./Scenario1-Inbound-to-SAPS4HANA/Step4b-Setup-SAPPrivateLinkService/README.md) page.
+For more information, see [Set Up Connectivity Between SAP BTP and SAP S/4HANA Using SAP Private Link Service](./Documentation/Scenario1-Inbound-to-SAPS4HANA/Step4b-Setup-SAPPrivateLinkService/README.md) page.

 In case SAP S/4HANA is on-premise and private cloud (refer to Figure-2)– communication with SAP S/4 HANA integrates via SAP Connectivity Service and Cloud Connector.

 (9) and (10) SAP S/4HANA publishes event for Purchase Requisition creation is sent to Microsoft Azure Event Grid via SAP Event Mesh Connectivity Bridge for further processing by Microfost Azure applications.

-For outbound from SAP S/4HANA scenario using SAP Event Mesh Connectivity Plan(Beta), see [Integrate Events Between SAP and Microsoft using SAP Event Mesh - Connectivity Bridge Service](https://github.com/SAP-samples/btp-event-mesh-connectivity-bridge) page.
-You will find the detailed architecture and business scenario for SAP Event Mesh and Azure Event Grid direct connectivity.
+For outbound from SAP S/4HANA scenario using SAP Integration Suite, Advanced Event Mesh Connectivity Plan(Beta), see [Integrate Events Between SAP and Microsoft using SAP Event Mesh - Connectivity Bridge Service](https://github.com/SAP-samples/btp-event-mesh-connectivity-bridge) page.
+You will find the detailed architecture and business scenario for SAP Integration Suite, Advanced Event Mesh and Azure Event Grid direct connectivity.

 ## Requirements